 The per capita income in Middletown in 2018 was $38,265, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,060 for a family of four.
 However, Middletown contains both very wealthy and poor people as well.

 Middletown is a very ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include Irish, Polish, English, and German.
+Important ancestries of people in Middletown include Irish, Polish, German, and English.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Italian.